Last Updated on

 1. Wait for the sea ice to form and be safe enough to traverse.
 The sea ice must be at least a metre thick before you could consider driving on it.

 2. Work out how you are going to get there.

-For the type of sight seeing you are going to do in Antarctica you are going to want some sturdy vehicles, the type of options you won’t find through Avis.
+For the type of sightseeing you are going to do in Antarctica you are going to want some sturdy vehicles.

 Let’s look at the options:

-1. Hagglunds- large, rubber tracked vehicles.
-These noisy machines lumber along at about 10km/hr and are extremely uncomfortable, but if you suddenly plunge through the sea ice into the ocean, they float.
-This feature comes as standard – nice!
+large, rubber tracked vehicles.
+These noisy machines lumber along at about 10km/hr and are extremely uncomfortable.
+If you do however suddenly plunge through the sea ice into the ocean, they float.
+Thankfully this feature comes as standard.

-Now, we know this is starting to sound exactly like the adventure trip you were looking for, but zipping around on the sea ice in the dark, in a blizzard, dodging icebergs and hoping you don’t suddenly fall into a tide crack can at times be more than a little scary.
+We know this is starting to sound exactly like the adventure trip you were looking for.
+However, zipping around on the sea ice in the dark, in a blizzard, dodging icebergs and hoping you don’t suddenly fall into a tide crack can at times be more than a little scary.

 It’s not all doom and gloom though, while the days are spent stumbling around in constant twilight, the dark nights are broken up with stunning auroras.

 An Antarctic winter is no holiday destination.
 Braving the elements is only for the foolhardy, those with cabin fever, or in our case those with work to do (see foolhardy & cabin fever).